Fiscal year: Canada

 For individual taxpayers, the fiscal year is the calendar year, 1 January to 31 December.

 China

 In China, the fiscal year for all entities is the calendar year, 1 January to 31 December, and applies to the tax year, statutory year, and planning year.

 Colombia

 In Colombia, the fiscal year is the calendar year, 1 January to 31 December.

 Costa Rica

-In Costa Rica, the fiscal year is 1 October to 30 September.
+In Costa Rica, the fiscal year is the calendar year.
+January to December.
+As of 2019 when the tax laws changed.

 Egypt

 In Egypt, the fiscal year is 1 July to 30 June.

 France

 In France, the fiscal year is the calendar year, 1 January to 31 December, and has been since at least 1911.

 Germany

-In Germany, the fiscal year runs from 1st January until 31st December.
+In Germany, the fiscal year runs from 1 January until 31 December.

 Greece

 In Greece, the fiscal year is the calendar year, 1 January to 31 December.

 Hong Kong

 In Hong Kong, the government's financial year runs from 1 April to 31 March.

 However, a company incorporated in Hong Kong can determine its own financial year-end, which may be different from the government fiscal year.